-LEVEL OF PERFORMANCE RFORMANCE ELEMENT Unsatisfactory Needs Improvement Proficient Mastered Quality of Questions Teacher's questions are Teacher's questions are a Most of teacher's Teacher's questions are of virtually all of poor combination of low and high questions are of high uniformly high quality, with quality. quality.
+Quality of Questions Teacher's questions are virtually all of poor quality.
+Discussion Interaction between teacher and students is predominantly recitation style, with teacher mediating all questions LEVELOFFERECKMANCE RFORMANCE Needs Improvement Proficient Mastered tions are Teacher's questions are a Most of teacher's Teacher's questions are of poor combination of low and high questions are of high uniformly high quality, with quality.
 Only some invite a quality.
-Adequate time adequate time for students to response. is available for students respond.
-Students formulate to respond. many questions.
-Discussion Interaction between Teacher makes some attempt Classroom interaction Students assume Techniques teacher and students is to engage students in a true represents true considerable responsibility predominantly recitation discussion, with uneven discussion, with teacher for the success of the style, with teacher results. stepping, when discussion, initiating topics mediating all questions appropriate, to the side. and making unsolicited and answers. contributions.
-Student Participation Only a few students Teacher attempts to engage Teacher successfully Students themselves ensure participate in the all students in the discussion, engages all students in that all voices are heard in discussion. but with only limited the discussion. the discussion. success.
+Adequate time adequate time for students to • response. is available for students respond.
+Students formulate to respond. many questions. ween Teacher makes some attempt Classroom interaction Students assume dents is to engage students in a true represents true considerable responsibility style, with teacher mediating all one recitation discussion, with uneven discussion, with teacher for the success of the mediating all que her results. stepping, when discussion, initiating topics ant in Grunning in uestions appropriate, to the side. and making unsolicited and answers. contributions.
+Student Participation Only a few students dents Teacher attempts to engage Teacher successfully Students themselves ensure participate in the Je all students in the discussion, engages all students in that all voices are heard in discussion. but with only limited the discussion. the discussion. success.

 Source: Enhancing Professional Practice: A Framework for Teaching by Charlotte Danielson, 1996.
-Modified by Olivet Schools Facilitator: Nancy Anne Colflesh, Ph.D.
+Modified by Olivet Schools Facilitator: Nancy Anne Colffesh, Ph.D.